wp-plugins/loginradius-for-wordpress/readme.txt

 * BBPress: http://bbpress.loginradius.com

 = Step-by-step installation documents =
-* <a href="http://support.loginradius.com/customer/portal/articles/594030-how-do-i-implement-social-login-on-my-wordpress-website-" target="_blank">WordPress implementation </a>
-* <a href="http://support.loginradius.com/customer/portal/articles/687407-how-do-i-implement-social-login-on-my-wordpress-multisite-" target="_blank">WordPress multisite installation</a>
+* <a href="http://support.loginradius.com/customer/portal/articles/971398-wordpress-social-login-installation-configuration-and-troubleshooting" target="_blank">WordPress installation and configuration</a>

 This plugin runs on <a href="http://www.loginradius.com" target="_blank">LoginRadius</a> SaaS (Software as a Service).
 Watch <a href="http://www.youtube.com/watch?v=mLYbVNsU36U"  target="_blank">our quick video</a> to learn more about LoginRadius!
 [youtube http://www.youtube.com/watch?v=mLYbVNsU36U]